Chapter 4.2.1 Strategic approaches

 Behaviour change

-Alongside the review of the national outcomes, the former Deputy First Minister John Swinney pointed towards the upcoming Wellbeing and Sustainable Development Bill (see section 2.1.2) as a vehicle to strengthen the role of the NPF and to narrow the distance between the national outcomes and their implementation.
+Alongside the review of the national outcomes, in his role as Deputy First Minister in 2023 John Swinney pointed towards the proposed Wellbeing and Sustainable Development Bill (see section 2.1.2) as a vehicle to strengthen the role of the NPF and to narrow the distance between the national outcomes and their implementation.
+This Bill was not included in the 2024-5 Programme for Government, but a Members’ Bill proposed by Sarah Boyack is due to go to parliament before the next election.

 The Scottish Government should:

-• more fully acknowledge the social and environmental harm of perusing policies of exponential and endless economic growth
+• more fully acknowledge the social and environmental harm of perusing policies of exponential and endless economic growth, including through improved NPF indicators

 • begin a national conversation on the potential merits of post-growth measures and how they could be acted on